jhsware/component-registry/README.md

 ## Migrating to 1.0 ##

 Migration is mostly about search and replace, all params are the same.
 Note, if you do introspection there might be a slight change of naming of props on the created objects.
-We have had ".schema" which now should be "._schema".
-If you rely on .schema you need to change this.

 ### Interface ###
 ```javascript